ziplokk1/incapsula-cracker/README.md

+# For Python3, Please see [here](https://github.com/ziplokk1/incapsula-cracker-py3)

 # Please Note

-## For Python3, Please see [here](https://github.com/ziplokk1/incapsula-cracker-py3)
+* This library is for python2.7+.
+* As of 2017-05-22 I am officially no longer maintaining this version.
+See above for the python3 implementation.

-## I have not been able to keep this script updated.
+* I have not been able to keep this script updated.
 If there are issues, try to check out the `hotfix` branch and see if that works.

 # Description